organisciak/dissertation/document/1_intro.md

  - RQ 3.3: Does the taste-grokking protocol reduce the amount of error in personalized crowdsourcing?
  - RQ 3.4: How do different types of subjective tasks affect the efficacy of personalized crowdsourcing approaches?
  - RQ 3.5: How do task design manipulations affect the quality of crowd contributions?

-- CHAPTER 4: Designing Objective/Normative Tasks for Paid Crowdsourcing (Effect of design manipulations on data)
-  - Literature review (introduce past in a way that my new research naturally follows.
-It should be clear 'why')
-  - 4.1 Difference in rating distributions between differently designed Google and Amazon app stores (DH 2012, brief)
-  - Image relevance judgments (new work)
-  - 4.2: Recovering error from music similarity judgments (JCDL 2015)
-  - 4.3: Design manipulations for tagging Pinterest (new work)
-- CHAPTER 5: Interpreting Objective/Normative Tasks for Paid Crowdsourcing (how do you find and account for quality problems?)
-  - 5.1: Literature review
-  - 5.2: Recovering error from relevant judgments (ASIS&T 2012)
-  - 5.3: Normalization section of MIR study

 ### Take Away